Arno Poebel

 Pennsylvania Museum during 1912 to 1914.
-Among his most important finds was discovering and translating the flood story of the Sumerian creation myth in the collection of cuneiform tablets recovered from digs at Sippur and stored at the University of Pennsylvania.
+Among his most important finds was discovering and translating the flood story of the Eridu Genesis in the collection of cuneiform tablets recovered from digs at Sippur and stored at the University of Pennsylvania.
 This tablet, dated from c.1700-1600 BC, is the earliest known version of the various forms of flood myth from Mesopotamia.
 He was at the University of Rostock during 1919 to 1928.
 His Sumerian grammar (1923) was seminal to the field of Sumerology and remains relevant.

 Poebel emigrated to the United States in 1928, becoming professor of Assyriology and Sumerology at the University of Chicago Oriental Institute in 1930.
 He was editor of the Chicago Assyrian Dictionary from 1933 until his retirement in 1946.